 - Anal fissures

 - Severe constipation

 Tampa General Hospital’s Endoscopy Center offers diagnosis and treatment for an extensive range of gastroenterological conditions, including those that require surgical colorectal surgery as treatment.
-TGH has been named one of the top 50 hospitals in the nation for Gastroenterology & GI Surgery by U.S. News & World Report for 2019-20.
+TGH has been named one of the top 50 hospitals in the nation for Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report for 2020-2021.